BigBang1112/gbx-net/README.md

 ## License

 - **The sub-library GBX.NET.LZO is licensed with [GNU General Public License v3.0](GBX.NET.LZO/LICENSE.GPL-3.0-or-later.md).
-If you're going to use this library, please license your work under GPL-3.0-or-later.** This applies to Island Converter as well which will be soon moved to a different repository.
+If you're going to use this library, please license your work under GPL-3.0-or-later.**
 - **Everything in the Samples folder is also licensed with [GNU General Public License v3.0](Samples/LICENSE.GPL-3.0-or-later.md).**
 - The libraries GBX.NET, GBX.NET.Imaging, GBX.NET.Json, GBX.NET.Localization and the project DocGenerator **are licensed with MIT** and you can use them much more permissively.
 - Information gathered from the project (chunk structure, parse examples, data structure, wiki information, markdown) is usable with [The Unlicense](https://unlicense.org/).